-Comprehensive Care is a community based not-for-profit health organisation.
+Comprehensive Care is a community based not-for-profit Primary Health Organisation (PHO).

 We receive funding from the Ministry of Health and District Health Boards to